 You can cook with any kind of marijuana from trimmings to flowers when making weed butter.
 You will need to adjust the amount used depending on the potency of the plant and what parts of it you are using.
 Check out the Understanding Cannabis Dosages page for additional information and dose ranges.

 I’ve listed the amounts I use to test the recipes for this blog as well as those in The Easy Cannabis Cookbook.
 You can and should alter the suggested amounts to meet your needs, but these will give you a starting guideline.
+You should also check out this article and video:

-To Make About 1 Cup Marijuana Butter or Margarine:
+To Make About 1 Cup Marijuana Butter:

 - 1 1/4 cups unsalted butter or margarine